terrdv/vet/README.md

 ### The crawler

 The crawler follows links from a seed URL until it has seen every in-scope page, collecting the form fields on each.
-The pages are how it gets around; the fields are what it is after — they are the injection points the engine tests.

-Two crawlers ship in the tree, walking the same frontier under the same scope and dedup rules. `--sequential` selects the single-threaded one.
+`--sequential` selects the single-threaded one.

 <table>
 <tr>